 6. It May Reduce Blood Pressure

-Hypertension is often the result of many factors such as age, family history, chronic stress, a nutrient-poor diet, a sedentary lifestyle, smoking, and much more (22).
+Hypertension is often the result of many factors such as age, family history, dietary patterns, a sedentary lifestyle, smoking, and stress (24).

 Summary: Some research suggests that garlic may help to reduce blood pressure in those who have hypertension.